Do Duplicate Listings Matter?

 - Due to the way that data gets fed from a local business index to others on the internet, even a single duplicate listing that has bad data can be copied throughout multiple platforms.
 Older listings that have poor information could create newer listings with duplicate errors.

 The management of a single listing can be difficult enough.
-If you have a business and you need to update your information, you could edit the wrong listings if they happen to be duplicates.
+If you have a business and you need to update your information, you could edit the wrong listings if they happen to be duplicated.
 The changes may not appear live if you are not editing the listing that the search engines or index decided to be the most authoritative for your business.

 Duplicate listings will not always be your fault.
 Some local business owners may have intentions on creating more than one of the listings for a physical location, simply because they believed mistakenly that it would help the rankings.
-Quite often, duplicates might arise from automated activity on the part of the directories or search engines.
+Quite often, duplicates might arise from the automated activity on the part of the directories or search engines.
 Regardless of how the duplicates came about, it is best practice to have them removed.